metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

 Optional:

 - `label_selector` (Attributes) Select all ClusterTrustBundles that match this label selector.
 Only has effect if signerName is set.
 Mutually-exclusive with name.
 If unset, interpreted as 'match nothing'.
-If set but empty, interpreted as 'match everything'. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volumes--projected--sources--cluster_trust_bundle--label_selector))
+If set but empty, interpreted as 'match everything'. (see [below for nested schema](#nestedatt--spec--shardings--template--volumes--projected--sources--cluster_trust_bundle--label_selector))
 - `name` (String) Select a single ClusterTrustBundle by object name.
 Mutually-exclusive with signerName and labelSelector.
 - `optional` (Boolean) If true, don't block pod startup if the referenced ClusterTrustBundle(s) aren't available.
 If using name, then the named ClusterTrustBundle is allowed not to exist.
 If using signerName, then the combination of signerName and labelSelector is allowed to match zero ClusterTrustBundles.
 - `signer_name` (String) Select all ClusterTrustBundles that match this signer name.
 Mutually-exclusive with name.
 The contents of all selected ClusterTrustBundles will be unified and deduplicated.

-<a id="nestedatt--spec--sharding_specs--template--volumes--projected--sources--cluster_trust_bundle--label_selector"></a>
+<a id="nestedatt--spec--shardings--template--volumes--projected--sources--cluster_trust_bundle--label_selector"></a>
-### Nested Schema for `spec.sharding_specs.template.volumes.projected.sources.cluster_trust_bundle.label_selector`
+### Nested Schema for `spec.shardings.template.volumes.projected.sources.cluster_trust_bundle.label_selector`

 Optional:

 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volumes--projected--sources--cluster_trust_bundle--label_selector--match_expressions))
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--shardings--template--volumes--projected--sources--cluster_trust_bundle--label_selector--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.

-<a id="nestedatt--spec--sharding_specs--template--volumes--projected--sources--cluster_trust_bundle--label_selector--match_expressions"></a>
+<a id="nestedatt--spec--shardings--template--volumes--projected--sources--cluster_trust_bundle--label_selector--match_expressions"></a>
-### Nested Schema for `spec.sharding_specs.template.volumes.projected.sources.cluster_trust_bundle.label_selector.match_expressions`
+### Nested Schema for `spec.shardings.template.volumes.projected.sources.cluster_trust_bundle.label_selector.match_expressions`

 Required: